dinesh-ax/axway-open-docs/content/en/docs/apim_relnotes/20220830_apimgr_relnotes.md

 ## Deprecated features

-As part of our software development life cycle, we constantly review our API Management offering.
-As part of this update, the following capabilities have been deprecated

-### placeholder 3

-placeholder 3
+No features have been deprecated in this update.

 ## End of support notices